 Are Foetal Hiccups Normal?

 Some babies get hiccups often while others may not experience them at all.
-Health professionals are of the opinion that babies start having hiccups from the first trimester of pregnancy itself but because of their small size, mothers do not notice these movements.
-Experiencing baby hiccups in the womb is a good sign and indicates that a baby is developing just fine.
+Health professionals are of the opinion that babies start having hiccups from the first trimester of pregnancy itself but because of their small size, pregnant women may not notice these movements.
+If you experience movements or your baby’s hiccups in the womb, it’s is a sign that your baby is developing just fine.
 However, if you notice your baby’s hiccups after 32 weeks of your pregnancy, you should consult a doctor as it could be a sign of some problem.

 When Can You Expect Foetal Hiccups?

-Your baby may have hiccups in the womb right from the first trimester of pregnancy itself, but you may not notice them because your baby is still in the early developing phase.
-The hiccups begin to occur in babies only after the formation of their central nervous system, which enables the foetus to breathe.
-They become apparent in the second and third trimester.
+Your baby may have hiccups in the womb right from the first trimester of pregnancy itself, but you may not notice them because your baby will be in the initial stages of your pregnancy, i.e., when your baby is too small.
+However, they may become apparent in the second and third trimester.

 How to Differentiate Between Hiccups and Kicks